hamidb80/chem-balancer/README.md

 [0  0  1  . | .]
 [0  0  0  1 | .]
 ```
-and we can achive this by doing simple algebra between rows nad swaping rows:
+and we can achive this by doing simple algebra between rows and swaping rows:
 ```
  a  b  c  d | ans
 [2  0 -1  0 | 0]